gregs1998/UKY-MSP-Azure-ML/README.md

 1. Next to "Request/Response" , click "Test"
 2. Submit a random sample of data
 3. Look at the last part of the JSON that's returned: integer 0=died, 1=survived, decimal is probability

+## Steps on New Platform:

+1. Visit aka.ms/AzureForStudents
+2. Click *Activate Now* and sign in with your LinkBlue credentials
+3. Enter your email address and phone number when prompted - you may have to verify one of them
+4. Open the azure portal
+5. Click the menu on the left-hand side, go to resource groups
+6. Add a new resource group, we'll call it "MSPAprilML"
+7. Review+Create, then Create
+8. Now, in portal search bar, go to "Machine Learning"
+9. Give it a name, choose your resource group you just made, choose pricing "ENTERPRISE" *Note: You won't be billed - this draws from your Azure for Students credit*
+10. Review + Create, then Create

+### Let's go get the dataset

+1. Go to bit.ly/AzureMLWorkshopData